 If you are driving there, don't try and park too close on a busy day, it is a waste of time and not much fun: park and walk!

-The sea baths were opened in 1939 and restored in 1993 after partial funding from the public.
+The sea baths were opened in 1939 and restored in 1993.
 It is great to walk around and look at to sea, back to land or swimmers in the baths.
 Click link for a video.

 There is a grassed area in front of the pool, as well as Art Deco buildings and a kiosk.
 The life savers bollard includes a likeness of local identity Billy Coyte who taught many children to swim.